MCP Tool Reference

 Token permissions

-Each MCP token has configurable permissions by toolset.
-Toolsets are: app, exceptions, metrics, anomalies, dashboards.
-Each can be set to read, write, or disabled.
+Each MCP token has configurable permissions by toolset: app, exceptions, performance, metrics, anomalies, dashboards, logging.
+Each toolset can be set to read, write, or disabled.

 Missing a tool?